-You can find the most updated information about voter registration, absentee ballots, as well as check your registration status and polling location at the Secretary of State’s website.
+You can find the most updated information about voter registration, absentee ballots, as well as check your registration status and polling location at the Michigan Voter Information Center.
 You can also call the City Clerk for more information.

 Due to the passage of the statewide ballot proposal 18-3 in November, all eligible and registered voters in Michigan may now request an absent voter ballot without providing a reason.

 Requesting an Absent Voter Ballot

 Your request for an absent voter ballot must be in writing and can be submitted to the City Clerk.
 You must request an absent voter ballot by mailing the application, large print application, a letter, a postcard, or a pre-printed application form.
 Requests to have an absent voter ballot mailed to you must be received by the Clerk no later than 5 p.m. the Friday before the election.

 Once your request is received the Clerk, your signature on the request will be checked against your voter registration record before a ballot is issued.
 You must be a registered voter to receive an absent voter ballot.
 Requests for absent voter ballots are processed immediately.
 Absent voter ballots may be issued to you at your home address or any address outside of your city or township of residence.

 After receiving your absent voter ballot, you have until 8 p.m. on election day to complete the ballot and return it to the Clerk’s office.
 Your ballot will not be counted unless your signature is on the return envelope and matches your signature on file.
 If you received assistance voting the ballot, then the signature of the person who helped you must also be on the return envelope.
 Only you, a family member or person residing in your household, a mail carrier, or election official is authorized to deliver your signed absent voter ballot to the Clerk’s office.